devsecfranklin/game-server-dontstarvetogether/README.md

 # Don't Starve Together - Dedicated Server

+* To play on the Dont Starve Together server, start the game on Steam, then look for the server named &quot;wonderland&quot;
+* Streaming live to twitch.tv/s1y_b0rg
 * Clone this repo onto your game server.
 * Create a dedicated user for the game, such as `dst`.
   * make the repo clone the home directory of the new dst user.